 Moisturize if you want.
 A moisturizer will temporarily plump your skin giving the temporary appearance of less wrinkling.
 Applying moisturizer DOES NOT prevent wrinkles.
 Sunscreen and sun protection (hats and shade) will prevent wrinkles.
 A good moisturizer will temporarily plump your skin by trapping and holding in water on your skin.
 The plumping is temporary.
 Many moisturizers claim “age defying” properties.
 If you look at the active ingredient on these products you will be surprised to see that the “active ingredient” is… SUNSCREEN!!!

 Moisturizers WILL NOT prevent wrinkles!
 Only sun protection will prevent pre-mature wrinkling.
 If you look at the skin on your abdomen or buttock and compare it to the skin on your face you will easily see that the areas of your skin that have seen little or no sun have little or no freckling or brown spots.
-Sun damage is the primary cause of premature aging of the skin on the face.
+Sun damage is the primary cause of premature aging of the skin on the face in Portland.

 Applying a moisturizer will hydrate your skin.
 Recommended moisturizers are Amanda Blakley Skincare, Neutrogena Healthy Skin, Cetaphil, Vanicream Lite, CeraVe AM and PM face lotion, Rosewater in Glycerin (a two ingredient moisturizer).

 I like and recommend, moisturizers that contain few ingredients, especially that are free of botanicals or plant based ingredients.
 Botanicals are the perfect size chemical to be introduced to your body as an allergen!!
-I have a special interest in contact dermatitis, so it is natural I would want my patients to avoid products that may become allergens.
+I have a special interest in contact dermatitis, so it is natural I would want my patients in Portland to avoid products that may become allergens.

 So, “natural” is not better!
 The FDA does not regulate the word “natural”.
 Natural has many different meanings.
 Hypoallergenic does not mean it will not cause an allergy!
 Many hypoallergenic products contain chemicals that can cause an allergic contact dermatitis.
 Even products that claim “non-allergenic” may contain chemicals that are known to cause allergic contact dermatitis.
 The FDA does not regulate the word “hypoallergenic”!
 So, SIMPLE is the best approach.